 |What happens to your debts||Most debts are wiped out (discharged); some (such as child support and back taxes) survive||You repay a percentage of debt over three to five years, under a repayment plan you propose to the court; if you finish the plan, the rest of the debt is wiped out|

 |How long it takes||Three to four months||Three to five years|

 A reverse mortgage is a way to tap into the equity of your home without selling the house.
 You get money from a lender and generally don’t need to pay it back as long as you live in the house.
 The loan must be repaid only if you sell your house or, after your death, when the house is sold and the lender is repaid from the proceeds.

-You’ll be able to get a reverse mortgage (also called a home equity conversion mortgage) if you have substantial equity and are over age 62.
+You’ll be able to get a reverse mortgage if you have substantial equity and are over age 62.
 These mortgages are heavily regulated by the Federal Trade Commission and can provide a safe approach to preventing foreclosure and preserving your equity for your own needs.

-Finally, even though you don’t have to make payments on the reverse mortgage, you still may be responsible for paying the property taxes.
-This means that people on fixed incomes are at risk of losing their homes under a reverse mortgage that doesn’t provide for payment of the taxes by the reverse mortgage owner.
+Finally, even though you don’t have to make payments on the reverse mortgage, you still may be responsible for paying the property taxes, insurance, and maintenance.
+This means that people on fixed incomes are at risk of losing their homes under a reverse mortgage if they can't afford these costs.

 Fight the Foreclosure in Court

 Did your lender fail to follow the steps set out in your state's laws covering the foreclosure process?
 Or did they violate the terms of your mortgage loan agreement?
 Then you may be able to delay--or even stop--the foreclosure.
 More and more bankruptcy judges are requiring foreclosing parties to show documents proving they own the mortgage loan and have the right to foreclose before allowing foreclosures to continue.